Making our operations more sustainable

 Operating our owned and leased facilities in a more sustainable way is a key goal of ours.
 Because making changes to our owned facilities represents a capital expenditure, we want to be sure that any changes we make are moving us in the right direction.
 Therefore, we conduct and test a number of initiatives before choosing the best sustainable option.

 - By upgrading our overhead lights in our warehouses to T5s several years ago, we reduced our annual electricity consumption by 31%.
 Now, we’re looking to upgrade to LEDs in our warehouses.
 Moreover, we have upgraded many of our office environment lighting to LEDs to reduce energy consumption.

-- Hand dryer installations and other sustainability modifications have been implemented in most of our regional offices.
+- Hand dryer installations and other sustainability modifications have been implemented in most of our offices.
 Our headquarters moved from the iconic Flatiron building to the Equitable Building in 2019 where we anticipate a savings of 2.5 million paper towels per year with the installation of hand dryers.

 - Since 2010, as the fleet leases for our sales representatives’ cars have expired, we have invested in significantly more efficient vehicles including hybrids to improve MPG and the consequent reduction in emissions by using less fuel.
-Now about two-thirds of our vehicles are hybrids and, the remaining third are fuel efficient all-wheel drive SUVs.
+Now about 75% of our vehicles are hybrids and, the remaining third are fuel efficient all-wheel drive SUVs.